 Admissions will be offered on a rolling basis until the workshop is filled.

-Earn your Precision Medicine Explorer Badge.
+Earn your Personalized Medicine Explorer Badge.
 All students that actively participate in all lectures and interactive modules will be awarded the badge upon program completion.

 a.
 Annual family income <$50,000